Last updated on .

 Visiting

-The Alabama State Capitol is open to visitors.
-It’s free of charge and open 8am to 4pm Monday through Friday, and 9am to 3pm on Saturdays.
+The Alabama State Capitol is open to visitors free of charge from 8am to 4pm Monday through Friday (as of September 2024).
 Several historic chambers, including the House of Representatives, Senate, Old Supreme Court and Library, and the Rotunda, are open to the public.

 Exterior